-Report a concern: https://safeguardingconcern.lta.org.uk Concerns about the child or adult at risk You should inform the NSPCC: 0808 800 5000 parent/carer of the concern, hecome known Emergency Services: 999 unless you believe it would put Make a note of anything the individual has the child/adult, yourself or others said and what you have seen, with dates and at risk.
-If in doubt, seek advice times from the LTA.
-Is there an immediate risk to a young person or YFS NO adult at risk Call the Emergency Is the Club Welfare Officer Services on 999 available?
-NO Club Welfare Officer contacts Club Welfare Officer makes the Safeguarding Team for Contact the Safeguarding referral to the local police and/or advice and guidance and Team for advice and complete Local Authority Child/Adult completes the LTA's the LTA's online concern form Services Team without delay. online concern form (if outstanding).
+Report a concern: https://safeguardingconcern.lta.org.uk Concerns about the child or adult at risk You should inform the NSPCC: 0808 800 5000 parent/carer of the concern, become known Emergency Services: 999 unless you believe it would put Make a note of anything the individual has the child/adult, yourself or others said and what you have seen, with dates and at risk.
+If in doubt, seek advice times. from the LTA.
+Is there an immediate risk to a young person or YES NO adult at risk Is the Club Welfare Officer Call the Emergency Services on 999 available?
+YES NO Club Welfare Officer contacts Club Welfare Officer makes the Safeguarding Team for Contact the Safeguarding referral to the local police and/or advice and guidance and Team for advice and complete Local Authority Child/Adult completes the LTA's the LTA's online concern form Services Team without delay. online concern form (if outstanding).
 If you are unable to contact the Club Welfare Officer or the LTA Safeguarding Team, please contact the NSPCC or your Local Authority LTA work with Club Welfare Child/Adult Services Team.
 Officer and others as required to

-Policy Title: Safeguarding Policy Page 11 of 11 Last Updated: Jan 2022
+Policy Title: Safeguarding Policy Page 11 of 11 Last Updated: March 2021 Next Review: March 2023 (or earlier if there is a change in legislation)